WVUHPC/Introduction-HPC/_episodes/101-introduction.md

 ## Storage

 Storage devices are another area where general supercomputers and HPC clusters differ from normal computers and consumer devices.
-On a normal computer you have in most cases just one hard drive, maybe a few in some configurations but that is all.
+On a normal computer, you have, in most cases, just one hard drive, maybe a few in some configurations, but that is all.
 Storage devices are measured by their capacity to store data and the speed at which the data can be written and retrieved from those devices.
 Today, hard drives are measured in GigaBytes (GB) and TeraBytes (TB).
 One Byte is a sequence of 8 bits, with a bit being a zero or one.
-One GB is roughly one billion (10^9) bytes and a TB is about 1000 GB.
+One GB is roughly one billion (10^9) bytes, and a TB is about 1000 GB.
 Today, it is common to find Hard Drives with 8 or 16 TB per drive.

 One HPC cluster's special storage is needed.
-There are mainly 3 reasons for that: you need to store a far larger amount of data.
+There are mainly three reasons for that: you need to store a far larger amount of data.
-A few TB is not enough, we need 100s of TB, maybe Peta Bytes, ie, 1000s of TB.
+A few TB is not enough; we need 100s of TB, maybe Peta Bytes, ie, 1000s of TB.
 The data is read and written concurrently by all the nodes on the machine.
 Speed and resilience is another important factor.
-For that reason, data is not stored, data is spread across multiple physical hard drives, allowing not only faster retrieval times but also preserving the data in case one or more physical drives fail.
+For that reason, data is not stored; data is spread across multiple physical hard drives, allowing faster retrieval times and preserving the data in case one or more physical drives fail.

 ## Network

 Computers today connect to the internet or other computers via WiFI or Ethernet.
-Those connections are limited to a few GB/s too slow for HPC clusters where compute nodes need to exchange data for large computational tasks performed by multiple compute nodes at the same time.
+Those connections are limited to a few GB/s too slow for HPC clusters where compute nodes need to exchange data for large computational tasks performed by multiple compute nodes simultaneously.

-On HPC clusters we find very specialized networks that are several times faster than Ethernet in several respects.
+On HPC clusters, we find very specialized networks that are several times faster than Ethernet in several respects.
 Two important concepts when dealing with data transfer are **Band Width** and **Latency**.
 Bandwidth is the ability to transfer data across a given medium.
 Latency relates to the obstruction that data faces before the first bit reaches the other end.
-Both elements are important in HPC data communication and are minimized with very expensive network devices.
+Both elements are important in HPC data communication and are minimized by expensive network devices.
 Examples of network technologies in HPC are Infiniband and OmniPath.

 ## WVU High-Performance Computer Clusters

-West Virginia University has 2 main clusters: Thorny Flat and Dolly Sods, our newest cluster that will be available later in August 2023.
+West Virginia University has two main clusters: Thorny Flat and Dolly Sods, our newest cluster that is specialized in GPU computing.

 <a href="{{ page.root }}/fig/WVU_HPC_Clusters.png">
 <img src="{{ page.root }}/fig/WVU_HPC_Clusters.png" alt="WVU HPC Clusters" style="width:100%" />